-But optimism aside, many businesses find their growth plans thwarted at every turn.
-Whether it’s due to cash flow issues, access to working capital, or supply chain problems—take your pick!
+Optimism aside, many businesses find their growth plans thwarted at every turn.
 Surprisingly, one of the biggest impediments to growth is the business itself.
-Many businesses simply aren’t operationally ready for growth—this could because a lack of skilled labor, poor hiring decisions, a lack of competitive intelligence, and so on.
+Many businesses simply aren’t operationally ready for growth because a lack of skilled labor, poor hiring decisions, a lack of competitive intelligence, and so on.

-Here’s a round-up of some of the most common barriers to growth and some steps you can take to break through them:
+Here’s a round-up of some of the most common barriers to growth and steps you can take to break through them as you look to capitalize on key small business trends for 2021:

 1. Ignoring Business Indicators